-In this blog, we’ll explain to you the connection between your back and spine.
+In this blog, we’ll explain the connection between your back and spine.
 We’ll also be diving into the different activities you can do to prevent your back from causing knee pain or even worse; knee injuries.

 How Your Back and Knee Connect

-The sciatic nerve is the largest nerve in the human body.
+The sciatic nerve is the largest in the human body.
 The nerve travels from the spinal cord, through the sacroiliac joint, and down the posterior side of each lower extremity.
 The sciatic nerve innervates all of the muscles in the back of the leg, as well as sensations in the skin.

 Because of this nerve’s size and location, the sciatic nerve is susceptible to injury.
 When the sciatic nerve is pressed or inflamed, it can cause pain in the lower back, hips, and legs.
 This medical condition is called sciatica.